MolyuuOS/molyuuos-builder/README.md

 # Build Guide
 1. Build Local Repository

-Currently we do not provide repository, you need to build all packages yourself, simply run command:
+If you want to build all packages yourself, simply run command:

 ```shell
 make repo